 The hub of Danieley Center Neighborhood is the newly renovated Violet Hoffman Daniel Commons (commonly known as Daniel Commons).
 Daniel Commons is home to the Neighborhood Office, where you will find the Residence Life team dedicated to making each resident feel at home.
 Daniel Commons also hosts multiple classes throughout the academic year in its smart classroom, features a multipurpose lounge, and offers Qdoba Mexican Eats and Einstein Bros.
 Bagels as dining options.

 The Danieley Center Neighborhood is home to the Phoenix Activities and Recreation Center (PARC), an athletic facility with basketball courts and a fitness center for residents of the neighborhood to enjoy, whether that be playing basketball, participating in intramural sports, or just working on physical fitness.

-Colin Donohue, the Faculty Director of Danieley Center, lives in the neighborhood and supports the intellectual life of the neighborhood.
-Colin is an Instructor in Communications and Director of Student Media.
+Matt Buckmaster, the Faculty Director of Danieley Center, lives in the neighborhood and supports the intellectual life of the neighborhood.
+Professor Buckmaster is the Assistant Dean of Global Education and Associate Professor of Music.